pesterhazy/presumably/posts/reagent-2.md

 ## The root-component doesn't update

-Code changes in your root component are somtimes not picked up after reloading.
+Code changes in your root component are sometimes not picked up after reloading.
 The solution is simple.
 If your code looks like this:

 ```clojure